FailAcademy/learning/wdp-vancouver/_lessons/week-01/02-intro-to-css.md

 Work together to rough out the CSS that will float these elements.
 We'll reconvene as a class and share our solutions.

-And don't forget to add a clearfix!
+And don't forget to add a clearfix class!

 ---